Temelín Nuclear Power Station

 Temelín Nuclear Power Station (Jaderná elektrárna Temelín, abbreviation ETE) is a nuclear power plant in Temelín, Czech Republic.
 It is owned by ČEZ Group, which employs 1,000 workers at the site.
-The adjacent castle Vysoký Hrádek serves as an information centre.
+The adjacent Vysoký Hrádek Castle serves as an information centre.

 In 2003, the Temelín Nuclear Power Plant, with its 2,180 MW of installed capacity, became the largest power resource in the Czech Republic and the largest source of zero-emission electricity generation by far.